rajen-shres/cobalt/docs/cobalt/testing_overview.rst

 test_manager.py
 ---------------

-The CobaltTestManager class within test_manager.py orchestrates the testing.
+The CobaltTestManagerIntegration class within test_manager.py orchestrates the testing.
 It has a list of tests to run and calls those classes in order.
 It provides a basic environment for each test to be able to run, including users, login commands and Selenium scripts and a common way to report how the test worked.